-Examples of some of the more exciting adventure activities include: surfing lessons, shark cage diving, firearm training, zip-lining, walking up the iconic Table Mountain (and riding the cable car back down), RUSH trampoline park and hiking.
-Other experiences include: Robben Island tour, Two Oceans Aquarium, Red Bus city tour and visiting fine arts galleries.
+Examples of some of the more exciting adventure activities include: surfing lessons, firearm training, walking up the iconic Table Mountain and Lions Head.
+We also visit the trendy Zeitz MOCAA gallery at the Waterfront.
+Other experiences include: The Robben Island tour, Two Oceans Aquarium, The Chris Barnard Museum and exploring Kirstenbosch Gardens.

 We want to awaken the wanderlust and adventure-spirit in each student so we do not confine our activities to just the Helderberg region but target areas across the Western Cape, from the west coast through to the forests of Tsitsikamma.

 During this part of the program there will be a lot of opportunity for feedback on the other aspects of the program, for instance Growth sessions, Adventure and Enhance, that will challenge the mind-set and paradigm of each student, essentially broadening their personal frame of reference.

 The concepts of “finding their voice”, developing the ability of independent and challenging thought and self-confidence is enhanced.
 This entails a lot of group work, sharing, individual research and presentations to the group.